AndreiMotinga/dialog-rails-assignment/README.md

-DialogEDU technical screening excercise for rails developer.
+DialogEDU technical screening exercise for rails developer.

 NOTE: treat this as more of a fizzbuzz type of coding question rather than real world application.
 That being said we're interested to see clean well tested code.